Tim Richmond (racing driver, born 1998)

-Timothy Richmond (born September 12, 1998) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series, driving the No. 27 car for his team, Richmond Motorsports.
+Timothy Richmond (born September 12, 1998) is an American professional stock car racing driver who currently competes part-time in the ARCA Menards Series, driving the No. 27 car for his team, Richmond Motorsports.

 Racing career

 Richmond's No. 06 at Pocono in June 2019.
 This was one of the races where he drove a newer composite car.

 Prior to driving in the ARCA Menards Series, Richmond competed in a road racing series.

 Richmond made his debut in ARCA and stock car racing as a whole at Five Flags in 2019, driving for Wayne Peterson in his team's No. 06 car.
 Although he did finish 25 laps down in fourteenth, he left the team impressed, as he was able to finish the race, something the team had not been able to accomplish much with other drivers.
 Being an underfunded team, WPR was still competing with steel-bodied cars, which ARCA was starting to shift away from.
 So, Richmond raced against newer cars and made it to the finish of the race in an older car.
 After that, the team quickly signed him on for more races, which later turned out to be almost a full-season effort.
 He also joined the battle for rookie of the year in 2019.
 Richmond would go on to finish eighth in points that season, although largely because the series had few full-time drivers that year.
 It was the highest points finish and first one in the top-ten for one of Wayne Peterson's drivers, topping teammate Con Nicolopoulos' two consecutive eleventh place finishes in the standings the previous two years when he ran nearly the full season both years.